KDE/documentation-docs-kdenlive-org/cutting_and_assembling/guides.rst

 :1: Shows the selected object: Clip-Name, Sequence-Name

 :2: Search guides/markers.
-If you enter `2` in this example it shows only `guide2` / `marker2` in the list and in the timeline/on the clip monitor.
+If you enter `2` in this example, it shows only `guide2` / `marker2` in the list and in the timeline/on the clip monitor.

 :3: Show only the chosen categories in the list and in the timeline/clip monitor.